Here are some answers to frequently asked questions about borrowing books from the library.

 Find this book on the shelf on second floor.
 At the end of each aisle you'll see signage indicating which letters are on that row of books.
 Once you find the row with PQ look for the shelves with PQ7797.
 Once you find this group then look more closely for the book with PQ7797.B635 Z635 1969 on the spine.
 Frequently the final four digits (in this case 1969) is the year of publication.
 If you don't find the book where it is supposed to be (and the online catalog shows that it is on the shelf) look on the shelf above where it belongs, the shelf below, and to the right and left of the proper location.
 Occasionally books are mis-shelved.
 If you still don't find it ask at the Circulation Desk or ask a librarian for assistance.
 If a book is lost we may be able to borrow it from another library for you.

 Once you've located the book, look around at the books near-by, they are often on the same topic and may be useful.

-Search in Summon: In our new discovery system, Summon, you can search just for books by restricting your results to Book/Ebook and Library Catalog.
+Spartan Search: On the library homepage, after you put in search terms, you can limit your results just for books by clicking "Resource Type" --> "Books" or choose "Ebook" next to the search box.
 Books with a call number can be found in the library building.
-Ebooks, will show an icon indicating they are available online.
+Ebooks will have a link indicating they are available online.